Why isn’t there a suppressor that does it all?

 The Gary Sinise Foundation is a nonprofit organization dedicated to serving our nation by honoring our defenders, veterans, first responders, their families as well as those in need through unique programs designed to entertain, educate, inspire, strengthen and build communities.

-“We want Elevated Silence to be a company that inspires, gives back and emphasizes education,” said Collinsworth.
-“There are so many misconceptions about guns and suppressors these days, and we want to change that mindset.”
+“I want Elevated Silence to be a company that inspires, gives back and emphasizes education,” said Hood.
+“There are so many misconceptions about guns and suppressors these days, and I want to change that mindset.”